datanav/docs/best-practice.rst

 Raw input
 ^^^^^^^^^

 When reading data into Sesam it is best practice to copy it and not start changing it.
-This way we have a dataset which is identical or close to identical to the source data.
-It is, however, common practice to add namespaces to the properties in order to keep track of where the data comes from.
+This way we have a dataset which is as identical, or as close to identical, to the source data as possible.
+It is however common practice to add namespaces to the properties in order to keep track of where the data comes from.
 If you know that a property is a reference to another entity (like a foreign key in a relational database), it is good practice to make a namespaced identifier based on that property.
 Such a property is usually added as a new property, with a -ni postfix, for example "my-order:customer-ni": "~:my-customer:1" (the source entity will here usually have a property like this: "my-order:customer": 1).

-It is also advisable to add, as mentioned earlier a RDF type and other metadata tags if required.
-Each entity should have a **id** and if the id isn't generated by the system, we should add it.
+It is also advisable to add, as mentioned earlier, an RDF type and other metadata tags if required.
+Each entity should have an **id** and if the id isn't generated by the system, we should add it.
 This **id** (_id) can then be referenced to as a namespaced identifier in other entities, like a foreign key (this being the primary key).

 Benefits: